Melidee/sirenwave/README.md

 # sirenwave
-A flexible music player app,
+A flexible music player app, with gui and cli support